Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 - Write a location type?
 - Write walk type needs to map out a sequence of locations
-- Write a query type for a a walk
+- Write a query type for a walk

 -->